Kim Jong Un's nuclear ambitions challenge President-elect Trump

 Trump could ramp up this approach, but a direct, preemptive strike on North Korea is most probably not on the table — the risk is just too big.
 Pyongyang would immediately retaliate by blitzing South Korea's capital Seoul, which is only 50 miles from its border.

-So what exactly Kim's long-range missiles are capable of is not clear, but it is safe to say he would try to retaliate to a foreign attack.
+The exact capabilities of Kim's long-range missiles are not clear.
+But it is safe to say he would try to retaliate to a foreign attack.
 And no one doubts he has a nuclear capability, however weak.

 There is another, as yet untried approach that the new administration might consider.